-While you’re gliding along the trails of the Grand Valley or the Colorado National Monument on two wheels, you’ll be able to experience the natural landscape of the area and cover much more mileage than on a hike.
+While you’re gliding along the trails of Grand Junction or the Colorado National Monument on two wheels, you’ll be able to experience the natural landscape of the area and cover much more mileage than on a hike.

 Colorado and the Grand Junction area in particular have a wide range of mountain biking trails for all skill levels.
 Let’s take a look at some of the best trails and what you can expect.

 For newcomers to the world of mountain biking or those who simply want a more leisurely trip through nature, Colorado has a fine selection of easy trails that still offer spectacular views.